perslab/depict/README.md

   * Use your own 1000 Genomes Project CEU genotype data (in binary PLINK format) or download and extract our [1000 Genomes phase 3 CEU genotypes files, 405M](http://www.broadinstitute.org/mpg/depict/depict_download/1kg/1000_genomes_project_phase3_CEU.tar.gz) to a directory on your system ([information on data preprocessing](http://www.broadinstitute.org/mpg/snpsnap/documentation.html))
   * Specify in `depict.py` the path to genotypes.
 Specify the complete path and filename except the extension).
 See `depict_example.py` for an example.
     * `genotype_data_plink_prefix =  ...`

+## Run DEPICT on your own summary statistics

-5. In `depict.py` specify the parameters related to your analysis
+1. In `depict.py` specify the parameters related to your analysis
   * `cutoff =  ...`  E.g. "5e-8" or "1e-5", the GWAS association p value cutoff used in the DEPICT analysis.
   * `label = ... `  E.g. "ldl_teslovich_nature2010", the prefix used for all output files
   * `filename_extension = ...` E.g. ".txt", the file extension of your input file